benhallouk/HCLC-Portal/README.md

 ### Reporting Issues

-If you experience or witness unacceptable behavior—or have any other concerns—please report it by contact fresh-innovate (Web team)
+If you experience or witness unacceptable behavior—or have any other concerns—please report it by contact Fresh Innovate

 ###  Unacceptable Behavior
 Unacceptable behaviors include: intimidating, harassing, abusive, discriminatory, derogatory or demeaning speech, actions, or microaggressions by any contributor.